 Caitlin is a graduate of MIT with several years of teaching experience in both formal and informal settings.
 She has worked as a science and math teacher at a private middle school and high school for four years before coming to Village Gate in 2014.
 Prior to teaching in schools, Caitlin worked as a science educator at the Reuben H. Fleet Science Center, where she taught just about every kind of science to children from pre-kindergarten through eighth grade.
 Throughout her years of teaching, she has found the mentoring relationships she has developed with her students to be the most rewarding.
 For three years, Caitlin served as an adviser and mentor for several after school science clubs for girls.
 As a result of Caitlin’s guidance and support, many of the girls continued in the clubs for multiple years.
 Being a part of their journey as they went from shy fourth graders to confident sixth graders was a true joy.
 In her previous teaching position, all classes were conducted on a one teacher to one student basis which she enjoyed because it allowed her to truly know her students and develop strong mentoring relationships with her students.
 In addition to her teaching experience, she created and evaluated curriculum for multiple programs at the Fleet Science Center including; the young scientists program, school workshops, after school science clubs and summer camps.
 Caitlin is absolutely passionate about developing programs and activities that engage learners and develop critical thinking.

 Julie graduated from San Diego State University in 1997 with a B.S. in Recreation Therapy, specializing in adapted sports for persons with disabilities.
 In 2000, she received a degree as a Physical Therapist Assistant working primarily with post hip and knee replacement patients.
-She “retired” from the medical field in 2001 to become a stay at home mom.
-She has 4 children, all of which will be attending Village Gate this year.
+After staying home to raise her 4 children while they were young, she returned to the work force at Village Gate Children’s Academy.

 Chris Prescott is a San Diego-based multi instrumentalist, specializing in percussion and guitar.
 He has been teaching since 1990 with a steady roster of private students as well as holding group classes.
 While working as both an educator and professional recording and touring musician, Chris completed his B.A. in Music at UCSD.
 At UCSD Chris earned the highest Summa Cum Laude honors among other scholarships and college distinctions.
 In 2010, Chris published his first book on drumming, entitled Creative Construction.
 The editors of Modern Drummer magazine soon after hearing about Chris's book, commissioned him to become a regular magazine contributor.
 There have been 5 pieces published in Modern Drummer at this point, with more on the way.